T-Goon/Trade_Summary/README.txt

 -All rows in the in input files that have an empty quantity value are removed.
 -Make sure that none of the input or output files are open in an editor when the program is run.

+Also makes a concise summary file that groups the data by symbol.

+NOTE:
+- All assests without a symbol are not included in the file.
+- All assests that contain numbers in the symbol are also excluded.